A collaboration of federal agencies, academia, and stakeholders

 To better understand and demonstrate the current commitment to coastal research in the US, over 260 Federal and non-federal, ongoing coastal science projects were identified, inventoried and categorized.
 Existing and potential collaborations, as well as areas of societal interest where science is needed, were showcased in the National Plan.
 It also includes 11 research and infrastructure investment recommendations.

 To foster additional collaborations, the USCRP hosted the 1st National Nearshore Collaboration Workshop in December 2016, where 14 multi-agency collaborative projects were conceived based on topics and concepts identified in the Nearshore Report and the National Plan.
-These collaborative projects improve the impact and demonstrate the value of agency investments, including funding of academic collaborators.
+One of these collaborative projects is the During Nearshore Event eXperiment (DuNEX), described above.
+The study area in the Outer Banks of North Carolina is depicted below.

 St. Petersburg, FL (Hilton St. Pete Bayfront)

-This workshop will convene coastal stakeholders across all sectors - academics, government, industry, NGOs - to understand our present capabilities for modeling storm processes, forecasting impacts, and determine/prioritize where advancements are needed.
-There will be a subsequent call for proposals, funded by the participating federal agencies, for research projects that focus on addressing challenges and topics identified in the meeting.
+This workshop convened coastal stakeholders across all sectors - academics, government, industry, NGOs - to understand our present capabilities for modeling storm processes, forecasting impacts, and determine/prioritize where advancements are needed.
+A subsequent call for proposals, resulted in $550,000 from the participating federal agencies to support graduate student research projects that focus on addressing challenges and topics identified in the meeting.